 10. Conflict of Interest Statement: Authors must indicate whether or not they have a financial relationship with the organization that sponsored the research.
 Examples of potential sources of bias include affiliations, funding sources, stock ownership, honoraria, paid expert testimony, patent applications/registrations that may constitute conflicts of interest.
 These statement should be provided by the corresponding author on behalf of all authors when submit the manuscript.

-11. Acknowledgment: This section is used to acknowledge the contributions of institution authorities who provided the facilities to carry out the research work or those who assisted in the study whose contributions did not rise in the view of the principal investigator to authorship and to credit the funding agencies that supported the work, etc. should be brief.
+11. Acknowledgement: This section is used to acknowledge the contributions of institution authorities who provided the facilities to carry out the research work or those who assisted in the study whose contributions did not rise in the view of the principal investigator to authorship and to credit the funding agencies that supported the work, etc. should be brief.

 The manuscript including abstract, keywords, references, figures and tables should be in English with pages numbered and typed with double line spacing on single side of A4 or letter-sized paper.
 Times New Roman with 1 point line spacing.
 Use margins of at least 2.5 cm (1 inch).
 Use bold letters for your article title, with an initial capital letter for any proper nouns.
 The maximum length of a Full Paper should be eight journal pages (approximately 7500 words).
 Longer papers will be accepted only in exceptional cases if their quality warrants special consideration.